Institute Advisory Boards – Terms of reference

 As members of a CIHR advisory body, all IAB members are required to abide by the CIHR Policy on Conflict of Interest Prevention and Management and to submit a declaration of external interests when first appointed and annually thereafter for the duration of their membership term.

-These terms of reference shall be reviewed annually by the Nominating and Governance Committee.
+These terms of reference shall be reviewed annually by the Governance and Nominating Committee.

 Roles and responsibilities